 Unofficially, the goal of the bank is to reduce Asian dependence on the American-controlled World Bank—and replace it with dependence on China.
 And ultimately, it is to replace the U.S. dollar with the Chinese yuan as the medium of finance.

 Astoundingly, America’s allies appear willing to play along as long as they get a piece of the economic pie.
-When China proposed the launch of the aiib in March 2015, America tried to convince other nations not to agree to join.
+When China proposed the launch of the aiib in March 2015, America tried to convince other nations not to join.
 But it failed—even with its closest allies.
 It was “a diplomatic debacle for the U.S.,” wrote Financial Times columnist Gideon Rachman.
 “By setting up and then losing a power struggle with China, Washington has sent an unintended signal about the drift of power and influence in the 21st century” (March 16, 2015).
 The global embrace of the aiib was a major embarrassment to America and a colossal victory for China.

 China can now use the aiib as a means of pressuring other nations.
-For example, since the Philippines expressed interest in joining, Manila now has a compelling reason to turn a blind eye to China’s illegal construction of those islands in Philippine territory.
+For example, since the Philippines expressed interest in joining, Manila now has a compelling reason to turn a blind eye to China’s illegal construction of islands in Philippine territory.
 By hushing up about the Chinese expansionist project, the Philippines is likelier to gain favor and funding from China’s aiib for any number of economic initiatives.
-The same kind of motivation may have factored in to Australia’s decision in 2015 to give China 99 years of control of the vital Port of Darwin.
+The same kind of motivation may have factored into Australia’s decision in 2015 to give China 99 years of control of the vital Port of Darwin.

 The aiib marks a huge step toward making the yuan a reserve currency that could potentially compete with the dollar.
-Former Treasury Secretary Larry Summers called the introduction of the bank the most important financial event since America led the world off the gold standard in 1971.
+Former U.S. Treasury Secretary Larry Summers called the introduction of the bank the most important financial event since America led the world off the gold standard in 1971.
 It signals a seismic shift in financial power away from the United States and demonstrates the tremendous economic clout China has gained.

 China and Taiwan